mathias31415/igus_rebel_ros2_docker/README.md

    LIN: click the checkbox "Use Cartesian Path" and then press the "plan and execute" button in the window at the bottom right (MotionPlanning/Planning).

 The robot shold move now. (**Hint**: you can change planning algorithms and parameters to experience the different robot behaviors)

-### Run own Control Scripts:

-Its recommendet to do these tasks in a terminal window parallel to using RVIZ, because all motions can be checked here with mock hardware before using the real hardware.

-1)  connect a new, second terminal to the running container on your user PC with: ```docker exec -it igusrebel bash``` and source inside the new terminal with ```source install/setup.bash```
-2)  execute your supervised control script: ```ros2 run robot_application <your_control_script>```
-3)  you should see the robots motion in RVIZ and your codes terminal feedback prints in the second terminal

 ## How-To write own Control Scripts